August 8, 2022

 This group of people started saving a bit earlier than the previous two and are in much better financial shape.
 Some have recently become empty nesters and are starting to consider downsizing.

-Most of the planning opportunities for this group of people involve tax planning and may want to make some Roth conversions or delay taking Social Security.
+Most of the planning opportunities for this group of people involve tax planning, and they may want to make some Roth conversions or delay taking Social Security.

 The purposeful pathfinders